Azure/Service-Fabric-Troubleshooting-Guides/Cluster/how-to-configure-log-analytics-for-service-fabric-clusters.md

 1. Verify the WAD extension is configured on the node types / scale sets.
 See [Event Aggregation with Windows Azure Diagnostics - Azure Service Fabric | Microsoft Learn](https://learn.microsoft.com/azure/service-fabric/service-fabric-diagnostics-event-aggregation-wad) for more information.

 1. Verify the WAD extension storage account name.
+This account name will **not** be prefixed with 'sflogs'.

 1. Verify connectivity from the Service Fabric cluster nodes to the storage account.
 [RDP](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-remote-connect-to-azure-cluster-node) to a node and open a PowerShell prompt.
+Run the following command to verify connectivity to the storage account:

+    ```powershell
+    Test-NetConnection -ComputerName <storage account name>.table.core.windows.net -Port 443
+    ```

+    If the connection fails, verify the storage account name is correct and the storage account firewall is configured to allow access from the Service Fabric cluster nodes.
+See [Configure Azure Storage firewalls and virtual networks | Microsoft Docs](https://docs.microsoft.com/azure/storage/common/storage-network-security) for more information.

 1. Verify the storage account is added to the Log Analytics workspace.
 See [Add Azure Storage data to a Log Analytics workspace | Microsoft Docs](https://docs.microsoft.com/azure/log-analytics/log-analytics-add-storage-account) for more information.